technocrat/swingwatch.org/why7.md

 </table>
 ~~~

-All the possible comes (the scenario in which Biden wins none of the swing states is not shown.)
+All the possible outcomes (the scenario in which Biden wins none of the swing states is not shown.)
 ~~~
 <table>
   <thead>